Meier-Stefan/piazza-api/README.md

 ![Screenshot of the DB entry](pictures/TopicModel.png)
 The topic is simple, it just contains a title and an array of posts.
 However, currently I don't use that array.
 If I display the posts of a topic, I use the post list controller and filter fo the topic id.

 > **IDEA:** The likes and dislikes are arrays of userIds.
 This can be displayed as number in the frontend.
 The user can then click/hover on these reaction numbers to see who reacted.
-Also, the creation date could be made human readable like the time to expiration in the `showIfActive` funciton.
+Also, the creation date could be made human readable like the time to expiration in the `showIfActive` function.

 #### User